EventDay/Samples-EventFeed/README.md

 Turn an API Key with access to Events, into an Event RSS Feed

 ###IMPORTANT###
+`git update-index --assume-unchanged src/EventFeed/eventday.config`

-Please run *'git update-index --assume-unchanged src/EventFeed/eventday.config'* so you don't check your private api key into the *public* repo!
+Please run the above command so you don't check your private api key into the *public* repo!